If Data Is the New Oil, Are Tech Companies Robbing Us Blind? - Slashdot

 I mean, why oil?
 Why not "the new lupens"?
 Or, the "new bath salts"?
 Wait, I know, "data is the new hydrogen".

-The bottom line is (Score:2)
+The bottom line is (Score:3, Informative)

 If you're not paying for the product, then you are the product.